7 Great Books on Death and Grief

 2. The Art of Dying Well, Katy Butler

-In this book, Butler elaborates on the theme she discussed in Knowing on Heaven’s Door.
+In this book, Butler elaborates on the theme she discussed in Knocking on Heaven’s Door.
 She further explained how high technology medicine is prolonging the suffering of the fatally ill and how it condemns them to ‘agonizing deaths’.
 I have already written a post about this book which you can read in Review of the Art of Dying Well.

 3. Being Mortal, by Dr. Atul Gawande